kavia-common/device-remote-management-581-703/FrontendApplicationContainer/README.md

 - Create `.env.development.local` in this folder.
 CRA will load it in development and it is typically gitignored by default toolchains.

 The app reads these in `src/api/config.ts`.

+End-to-end quick check (see workspace README for full steps):
+- Backend running at http://localhost:8080 with CORS_ORIGIN=http://localhost:3000
+- Login using admin@acme.io / Admin!234
+- Devices list shows seeded devices; create an SNMP GET job and monitor in Jobs.

 ## Customization